Understanding confounding variables

-Confounding variables, which are also called confounders or confounding factors, are closely related to a study’s independent and dependent variables.
+Confounding variables (a.k.a. confounders or confounding factors) are a type of extraneous variable that are related to a study’s independent and dependent variables.
 A variable must meet two conditions to be a confounder:

 - It must be correlated with the independent variable.
 This may be a causal relationship, but it does not have to be.

 - It must be causally related to the dependent variable.

 To ensure the internal validity of your research, you must account for confounding variables.
 If you fail to do so, your results may not reflect the actual relationship between the variables that you are interested in..

 For instance, you may find a cause-and-effect relationship that does not actually exist, because the effect you measure is caused by the confounding variable (and not by your independent variable).

 Even if you correctly identify a cause-and-effect relationship, confounding variables can result in over- or underestimating the impact of your independent variable on your dependent variable.